-Cellular telephones will be turned off (not set to vibrate) during meetings and training sessions.
+Cellular telephones will be silenced (not turned to vibrate) during meetings and training sessions.

 3.06 CONFIDENTIALITY

 All employees are required to maintain confidentiality of agency, family and staff in accordance with applicable laws and regulations.
 Employees acknowledge this requirement by signing the Employee, Volunteer and Contractor Conduct Form.